brittonlaroche/Oracle-Confluent-MongoDB/README.md

 cast(c.order_total as number(10,2) )
 ```

 Recreate the view with the SQL below in SQL Developer.
+This will convert the datatypes to be readable.
+In my opinion using number(38) for sequence key ids is wasteful on the storage and networking and should not be replicated to MongoDB.

 ```sql
 CREATE OR REPLACE VIEW "CUSTOMER_ORDER_PRODUCTS_BY_STORE" (